Taras Kim Photo

 Moving to Philadelphia can be a pleasant experience if you prepare in advance and know the important details.

-When moving house, there can be additional costs that are often forgotten about.
+When moving, there can be additional costs that are often forgotten about.
 For example, not all moving companies in Philadelphia include boxes and packing in the price.
 Also, sometimes you have to pay extra if the movers have to carry things far or use the stairs.
-If the new apartment is not ready yet, you may need temporary storage of things, which will also increase costs.
+If the new apartment is not ready yet, you may need temporary storage, which will also increase costs.
 Tips for movers in Philadelphia are not required, but are usually around 10-15% of the moving cost.

 Learn more about the cost of movers in Philadelphia in our article!